 1. Music - get yourself some anthems!
 These can be guilty pleasures such as Celine Dion.

-2. Have mantras and quotes to tell yourself, and break the race up into segments in your head as every step gets you closer to the finish.
+2. Have mantras and quotes to tell yourself, and break the run up into segments in your head as every step gets you closer to the finish.

-3. Look at the crowds, make eye contact when someone is smiling at you and cheering you on.
-Remind yourself that you are going to be so proud when you finish as it's not just a marathon but a marathon whilst running with an invisible illness.
+3. Remind yourself that you are going to be so proud when you finish as it's not just a marathon but a marathon whilst running with an invisible illness.